mtlynch/mediagoblin/docs/source/pluginwriter/tests.rst

       # real code goes here
       pass

-And you'll get a mediagoblin application wrapped in webtest passed in to your environment.
+And you'll get a MediaGoblin application wrapped in WebTest passed in to your environment.

 If your plugin needs to define multiple configuration setups, you can